liferay/liferay-docs/discover/portal/articles/130-managing-users/01-users.markdown

 ![Figure 3: Enter the password twice to manually set the password for a user.
 If the Password Policy you're using is configured to allow it, select whether to require the user to reset their password the first time they sign in to the portal.](../../images/usrmgmt-require-password-reset.png)

-+$$$

-**Note:** See the *Require Password Reset* checkbox at the bottom of the Password form?
-The default password policy is set so that even you, the administrator, cannot deselect it.
-As the administrator, however, you do have the ability to modify the default password policy so that this box becomes usable.
-Navigate to Password Policies in the Control Panel, click on the Default Password Policy, and deselect the *Change Required* checkbox.
-Now you can decide whether each user you add will need to reset their password.
+| **Note:** See the *Require Password Reset* checkbox at the bottom of the
+| Password form?
+The default password policy is set so that even you, the
+| administrator, cannot deselect it.
+As the administrator, however, you do have
+| the ability to modify the default password policy so that this box becomes
+| usable.
+Navigate to Password Policies in the Control Panel, click on the Default
+| Password Policy, and deselect the *Change Required* checkbox.
+Now you can decide
+| whether each user you add will need to reset their password.
+|

-See the article on Password Policies for more information on editing the default policy or creating your own.
+| See the article on Password Policies for more information on editing the default

-$$$
+| policy or creating your own.

 If you haven't yet set up a mail server, use this page to change the default password for your user account to something you can remember.
 Clicking on the *Password* link in the navigation pane on the right opens the Password section of the Add User form.
 Enter the new password twice and click *Save*.

-### Adding an Administrative User [](id=adding-an-administrative-user)
+### Adding an Administrative User

 What if you are just setting up the Lunar Resort portal for the first time, and you're using the default administrator account, the account of one of those